|

 The Italian Army Part I. At its peak the Italian Army contributed 2.5 million troops to the Axis war effort.
 In addition to its major role in North Africa, Italy's army invaded, and later bore the main burden of occupying, the Balkan countries.
 Italy also sent 250,000 men to fight on the Russian Front.

-Recommended.
-(Click the Amazon Icon to Order).
+(Click the Amazon Icon to Order)

 The Italian Army Part II.
 At its peak the Italian Army contributed 2.5 million troops to the Axis war effort.
 In addition to its major role in North Africa, Italy's army invaded, and later bore the main burden of occupying, the Balkan countries.
 Italy also sent 250,000 men to fight on the Russian Front.

-Recommended.
-(Click the Amazon Icon to Order).
+(Click the Amazon Icon to Order)

 The Italian Army Part III.
 At its peak the Italian Army contributed 2.5 million troops to the Axis war effort.
 In addition to its major role in North Africa, Italy's army invaded, and later bore the main burden of occupying, the Balkan countries.
 Italy also sent 250,000 men to fight on the Russian Front.